anton-yashin/LightMock.Generator/README.md

 # LightMock.Generator

-Source generator that generates mocks by provided interfaces, abstract classes and delegates.
+Source generator that generates mocks by provided interfaces, classes with virtual and/or abstract members and delegates.
 [Available on nuget](https://www.nuget.org/packages/LightMock.Generator/).
 You should be familiar with [LightMock](https://github.com/seesharper/LightMock) because this project uses it underhood.

 ## How to use
-Use Mock\<T\> where T is your abstract class, interface or delegate to batch create MockContext\<T\> and mock object.
+Use Mock\<T\> where T is your class, interface or delegate to batch create MockContext\<T\> and mock object.

 ## Example with interface